bmckenzie93/wild-water-world/README.md

 # 2-21-2020 (1:30pm) {
   I am going to use a cocktail api to create a drink finder application page.

-  On my night club page i will have a section for the dance club that will have a slideshow of water night party's
+  On my night club page i will have a section for the dance club that will have a slideshow of water party's

-  Under that I will have the alcohol section.
+  Under that I will have a cocktail finder to search our bar for your favorite cocktail.

+  I also want a 21+ confirmation pop up before you view this page.
 }